-Easypark is a handy app to pay parking in Tromso.
+Easypark is a handy app to pay for parking in Tromso.
 In the tunnels, you need to pay to a machine before driving out.

-What to See in Tromso?
+Things to See in Tromso

 Tromso is a small city but there is still much to see.
 We visited the following places which can be recommended to every Tromso visitor.

 On summer days, visiting Tromso Southern Beach is absolutely a must.
 It is a lively beach and usually crowded with young people.
-The days in the summer are long and people stay on the beach until the midnight.
+The days in the summer are long and people stay on the beach until midnight.
 If you are brave enough, dipping into the refreshing cold Arctic Sea water is great.
 Be aware of greedy seagulls that can steal your ice cream.

 Flower lovers can head to Arctic-Alpine Botanical Garden.
 It is not the largest botanical garden you have seen but it still deserves your visit.